 Temporary swelling in the brain

-This can happen after surgery to the brain and treatment with Gliadel.
-Your doctor or nurse will usually give you steroids to help reduce this.
+Gliadel wafers may cause swelling in the brain.
+This is usually temporary.
+It can also happen after surgery to the brain.
+Your doctor or nurse will usually give you steroids to help reduce swelling.

-Let your doctors or nurse know straight away if you:
+Tell your doctors or nurse straight away if you:

-- have any weakness in your arms or legs (on one or both sides) or difficulty walking
+- feel weak in your arms or legs (on one or both sides)

-- feel sick (nausea) or are sick (vomiting).
+- feel sick (nauseas) or are sick (vomit).

-If someone with you notices you developing these symptoms, contact the hospital.
+If someone with you notices you have these symptoms, they should contact the hospital straight away.